Stay Updated on the Ferry

-The Ferry operates on a holiday schedule on New Year's Day, Presidents Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
-Service will be provided every 30 minutes between 7:00 am and 11:00 pm.
+The ferry operates on a holiday schedule on New Year's Day, Washington's Birthday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
+On these days, boats run every 30 minutes between 7:00 am and 11:00 pm.

 The St. George Terminal is served by the Staten Island Railway and the S40, S42, S44, S46, S48, S51, S52, S61, S62, S66, S74, S76, S78, S81, S84, S86, S90, S91, S92, S94, S96 and S98 bus routes.

 The Whitehall Terminal is accessible by the M5, M15, M15 SBS and M20 bus routes and the 1, 4, 5, J, R and Z trains.

 No vehicles are allowed on the ferry.

 In addition to privately operated lots, there are two DOT Municipal parking lots at St. George Ferry Terminal.
 The daily parking rate is $8.00, quarterly permits are $300.
 Parking in the nearby municipal garage and lot at St. George Courthouse Garage costs $55 per month.
 Learn more about long-term parking permits